TobikoData/sqlmesh/docs/reference/configuration.md

 # Configuration Reference
-This page contains the list of all available SQLMesh configurations that can be set as either an environment varaible, in the `config.yaml` in a project folder or in the file with the same name in the `~/.sqlmesh` folder.
+This page contains the list of all available SQLMesh configurations that can be set as either environment varaibles, in the `config.yaml` in a project folder or in the file with the same name in the `~/.sqlmesh` folder.

 Configuration options from different sources have the following order of precedence:
 1. Set as an environment variable (eg. `SQLMESH__MODEL_DEFAULTS__DIALECT`).